|Tour start → end dates||Price||Enquire|

 The initial inhabitants of this region were the San people, known in Botswana as the ‘Basarwa’.
 They were nomadic hunter-gatherers who travelled from place to place searching for the next source of food and water.
 The San were eventually forced out by groups of the Basubiya people and, in 1911, a congregation of Batawana moved to the area.
 It was decided in 1931 that a national park would be erected in order to guard the wildlife from extinction as well as to attract tourists.
-During 1932, an area of approximately 24,000 square kilometres in the Chobe region was declared as a non-hunting zone.
+In 1932, an area of approximately 24,000 square kilometres in the Chobe region was declared as a non-hunting zone.
 Throughout the years, the boundaries of the park have been modified and the people who have settled in the region have been progressively relocated.
-Chobe National Park was eventually completely rid of human occupation in the year 1975, and in 1980 (and once more in 1986) the boundaries were once again altered, growing the park to its current size.
+Chobe National Park was eventually completely rid of human occupation in the year 1975, and in 1980 (and once more in 1986) the boundaries were once again altered to it’s current size.

-Accommodation: Thebe River Safaris
+Accommodation: Camp: Thebe River Safaris

 Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered

-Botswana – Kasane – Zimbabwe – Victoria Falls, Zimbabwe
+Victoria Falls, Zimbabwe

 At 1700 metres wide and 108 metres high, Victoria Falls are said to be the biggest falls in the entire world.
 According to popular beliefs, Scottish explorer David Livingstone was the very first European to stand witness to the mighty Victoria Falls and wrote: “It has never been seen before by European eyes, but scenes so wonderful must have been gazed upon by angels in their flight.”
 The local name of Mosi-oa-Tunya, meaning ‘the smoke that thunders’, is used as the official name in Zambia.
 Because of its enormous power and size, the Falls are embellished with countless mythologies.
 It is believed by the local Tonga people of Zambezi that a river god, Nyaminyami, lives in the water in the shape of a gigantic snake.
 The Zambezi River flooded thrice when the Kariba Dam was constructed in the 1950’s, causing numerous deaths and much devastation.
 The locals believe that Nyaminyami became angry with the building of the Dam and thus was the entity that caused the horrendous floods.
 The peculiar form of Victoria Falls allows its entire width to be seen face-on from as near as 60 metres to the Falls due to the Zambezi River dropping into a deep and narrow slot-like fissure connected to a lengthy sequence of ravines.
 There are very few waterfalls in the world that permit this close of an approach on foot.